-In the high tide and low tide chart, we can see that the first high tide was at 6:12 am and the next high tide will be at 5:53 pm.
-The only low tide of the day was at 12:25 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:09 am and the next low tide at 11:42 am.
+The first high tide was at 5:46 am and the next high tide at 6:26 pm.

-The lunar phase is a Waning Gibbous.
-Today we have 11 hours and 52 minutes of sun.
-The solar transit is at 12:13 pm and the length of time the moon will be visible will be 11 hours and 56 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 12 hours and 26 minutes of sun.
+The solar transit was at 12:28 pm and the length of time the moon will be visible will be 12 hours and 30 minutes.

-The tidal coefficient today is 91.
+The tidal coefficient today is 106.
 With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 88 to end the day with a tidal coefficient of 84.
-The tide heights today are 1.0 m, 0.5 m and 0.8 m.
+At noon the tidal coefficient drops to 103 to end the day with a tidal coefficient of 100.
+The tide heights today are 0.4 m, 0.8 m, 0.3 m and 1.1 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Casma which is of 1.2 m and a minimum height of 0.1 m.

-The solunar fishing calendar in Casma tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Casma tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: